R. Madhavan: Humanitarian causes

 Madhavan, who is a vegetarian, promotes vegetarianism and is an active member of PETA.
-Since joining PETA after starring in his first film, he has appeared voluntarily in several advertisements and released an E-Card for the brand.
+Since joining PETA after starring in his first film, he has appeared in several advertisements and released an E-Card for the brand.
 In July 2006, Madhavan was voted the "cutest male vegetarian" by an online poll conducted by the PETA, while Kareena Kapoor won the female award respectively.
-In turn he cited that his success in the competition was due to his "healthy vegetarian diet".
+In turn he cited that his result in the competition was due to his "healthy vegetarian diet".
 In October 2010, he wrote a letter to the CEO of Kentucky Fried Chicken, on behalf of PETA, urging them to stop mistreatment of birds by the fast-food industry outlets and the killing of animals.
 He requested the boycott of KFC in India over animal welfare and conditions and was joined by Raveena Tandon and Rakhi Sawant in supporting the work of PETA in India.
 In addition, Madhavan was named PETA India's 2012 "Person Of The Year", while his son won PETA India's "Compassionate Kid award" in December 2014.

 Madhavan has lent his support for the Chennai-based charity, The Banyan, and appeared in the charity musical Netru, Indru, Naalai directed by Mani Ratnam for the cause.
 He appeared as a guest cook and newly launched restaurant in Chennai and cooked dosas for auction for the charity, helping raise forty five thousand rupees.
-He has been a part of an AIDS awareness programme initiated by Richard Gere in India and helped advertise the A Time for Heroes campaign appearing in a short film.
+He has been a part of an AIDS awareness programme initiated by Richard Gere in India and helped promote the A Time for Heroes campaign appearing in a short film.
 Similarly Madhavan featured in a four-minute film produced by Agaram Foundation, Herova?
 Zerova?, campaigning for educational awareness alongside Suriya, Vijay and Jyothika.
 In 2010, along with his cast and crew from 3 Idiots, he helped raise Rs.
 2.5 million for the renovation of the school in Leh, which was damaged by flash floods.
 Madhavan laid bricks and tiles at the London Business School in July 2011, building a symbolic house to represent the 100,000 houses that will be built in India by 2015 as a part of Habitat for Humanity's campaign to improve substandard houses in India.
 During the 2015 South Indian floods, Madhavan worked alongside other Indian actors in coordinating the relief efforts.
 In 2016, Lepra India signed him to work as a goodwill ambassador in helping promote action against leprosy.